Stranglehold (video game): Plot

 Tequila finds Damon and Yung at the Chicago History Museum, where they are negotiating the exchange of Billie and Teko.
-The gangsters agree to let Yung take Teko back to Hong Kong, and let Damon bring Billie.
-Yung leaves with Teko, while Tequila kills Damon.
-After reuniting with his lover, Tequila gets ambushed by Jerry, who kills Billie.
-After confirming that Wong paid Jerry to murder Billie, Tequila kills his former partner and takes his cell phone.
-A video on the cell phone reveals Wong's motives: to prevent the Zakarovs from executing Teko, Billie will leak the names of several Dragon Claw associates in court and get Wong convicted if the crime boss does not agree to the Zakarov's demands.
-Tequila texts Wong with Jerry's cell phone, claiming that Jerry killed the inspector.
+The gangsters agree to let Yung take Teko back to Hong Kong and let Damon bring Billie.
+Yung leaves with Teko while Tequila kills Damon.
+Tequila reunites with Billie but is ambushed by Jerry, who kills her.
+After confirming that Jimmy paid Jerry to murder Billie, Tequila kills Jerry and takes his cell phone.
+A video on the phone reveals Jimmy's motives: to prevent the Zakarovs from executing Teko, Billie will leak the names of several Dragon Claw associates in court and get Jimmy convicted if he does not agree to the Zakarovs' demands.
+Tequila texts Jimmy with Jerry's cell phone, claiming to be Jerry and that Tequila is dead as planned.

-Back in Hong Kong, Tequila confronts Yung in his office to strike a deal with the gangster.
-Yung refuses to let Teko go, so Tequila shows him text messages between Wong and Jerry that prove Dragon Claw will betray the gangster during the exchange.
-The two agree to a new plan: if Tequila kills Wong during the deal, then Yung will free Teko.
+Back in Hong Kong, Tequila confronts Yung in his office to strike a deal.
+Yung refuses to let Teko go, so Tequila shows him text messages between Jimmy and Jerry that prove Dragon Claw will betray him during the exchange.
+The two agree to a new plan: if Tequila kills Jimmy during the deal, then Yung will free Teko.
 However, after a fight with Dragon Claw members, Tequila shows up late to the new meeting location.
-A startled Wong escapes with Teko while Yung, Tequila, and Dapang are locked in a standoff.
+Jimmy escapes with Teko while Yung, Tequila, and Dapang are locked in a standoff.
 As Tequila breaks the standoff by chasing him, Dapang guns Yung down and escapes.

-Tequila hijacks a nearby car and chases Wong to his estate.
-After he shoots down one of Wong's helicopters, it crashes through the locked front door of Wong's main stronghold.
-Tequila enters the estate to find that Wong and Dapang have taken Teko hostage.
-After a tense standoff, Wong agrees to let Teko go, in exchange for her and Tequila leaving Hong Kong forever.
-As she is being freed however, Teko warns her father that it's a trap, and gets shot in the arm by Wong as she runs to safety.
-With newfound fury, Tequila goes after Wong and Dapang, killing the latter.
-Armed with a high-powered sniper rifle, Wong attempts to kill Tequila with a headshot.
-Before he can pull the trigger, Teko shoves him over the balcony and he falls to his death.
+Tequila hijacks a car and chases Jimmy to his estate.
+After he shoots down one of Jimmy's helicopters, it crashes through the front door of Jimmy's stronghold.
+Tequila enters the estate to find that Jimmy and Dapang have taken Teko hostage.
+After a tense standoff, Jimmy agrees to let Teko go in exchange for her and Tequila leaving Hong Kong forever.
+As she is being freed, Teko warns Tequila that this is a trap, and Jimmy shoots her in the arm before running away.
+Tequila kills Dapang and searches for Jimmy, who attempts to kill him from afar with a sniper rifle, but Teko sneaks up on him and pushes him over the balcony to his death.

-As father and daughter reunite, Chief Lee arrives on the scene and returns Tequila's badge.
-Tequila and Teko leave the scene, together.
+Lee arrives on the scene and returns Tequila's badge to him before Tequila and Teko leave together.

-Influences

-Stranglehold attempts to translate the gun ballet aesthetic popularized by director John Woo, used in films such as Hard Boiled and The Killer, to an interactive media format.
-Although the game has drawn comparisons to Remedy Entertainment's Max Payne franchise, which was influenced by Woo, a more accurate account of both games' creative provenances traces the games to Woo's lengthy, balletic shootouts.